spatialos/gdk-for-unity/docs/content/troubleshooting.md

 This can be caused by multiple problems.
 Follow the checklist below to discover the cause and fix:

   * Ensure that `GameObjectRepresentationHelper.AddSystems` is called when initializing your [worker]({{urlRoot}}/content/glossary#worker).
    * Ensure that the GameObject containing your MonoBehaviour is associated with a [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity).
-You can verify this be examining whether a `SpatialOSComponent` MonoBehaviour was added to your GameObject when you run your game.
+You can verify this by examining whether a `LinkedEntityComponent` is attached to the GameObject after it is created.
   * Ensure that the [requirements]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours) for all your fields in your MonoBehaviour are satisfied.
 You can verify this by examining the [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity) associated with your GameObject in the [SpatialOS Inspector]({{urlRoot}}/content/glossary#inspector).
 In the SpatialOS Inspector, ensure that all relevant SpatialOS components are attached to your SpatialOS entity and that read and write access is delegated correctly for your worker.

 <br/>